 - 3D Paint app: The Windows 10 Creators Update (1703) added a new 3D Paint app, which allows users to more easily create and share 3D scenes and models.

 - Windows Timeline and Shared Experiences: With the April 2018 Update (1803), Windows Timeline added cross-system support for shared activities, showing what Office documents you've worked on and which web pages you've visited.
 You can resume work through Cortana, and pick up web browsing sessions from another PC--and also send browser sessions from mobile devices to the desktop.
 A new Your Phone app in the October 2018 Update brings recent photographs and SMS messages from your Android phone to your desktop.
-It will also soon add application mirroring for other Android apps.
+As of December 2018, the rollout was again back on track and the update should have been applied to all devices by early 2019.
+The official rollout began in late May 2019.

 - Sticky Notes: Originally part of the Windows Ink Workspace, Sticky Notes is now an app in its own right, with a major update promised that will integrate it with Windows' other note-taking and task management tools.